 13. Stay Motivated

 While it can take some time to establish yourself at a workplace when temping, it’s important not to lose motivation.
-These motivational podcasts might be a good starting point to give you the confidence boost and professional advice you need.
+I’ve collated this list of motivational podcasts that you might find a good starting point to give you the confidence boost and professional advice you need.

 Signs Your Temp Job Will Become Permanent

-While there's no guarantee, some indicators that your temporary position might be heading towards permanency include:
+While there's no guarantee, having worked with plenty of temp workers and recruiters in my time, I’ve noticed there are certain indicators that your temporary position might be heading towards permanency, including:

 - Increased responsibilities